← Back to Blog

 Dynamic Pricing for Seasonal Demand

 To make the most of seasonal peaks, flexible pricing is a must.
-In fact, dynamic pricing can increase annual revenue by as much as 40% [1].
+Dynamic pricing can increase annual revenue by as much as 40%.
 Understanding the ebb and flow of coastal tourism in the area is key to setting the right rates.

-During peak summer months (June to August), nightly rates generally range from $375 to $525, with occupancy rates soaring between 80% and 95% [4].
-Holidays within this period can push rates even higher - 10% to 30% above the usual peak prices [4].
-Planning your calendar around long weekends and provincial holidays can help you capture these premium opportunities.
+Peak Season (June to August): Nightly rates generally range from $375 to $525 with occupancy rates soaring between 80% and 95%.
+Holidays can push rates 10% to 30% above usual peak prices.

-Off-peak months (November through March, excluding holidays) see a drop, with rates ranging from $150 to $250 per night and occupancy dipping to 40%–55% [4].
-However, properties featuring amenities like hot tubs, fireplaces, or indoor entertainment spaces tend to perform better during this period [2].
+Off-Peak Months (November through March, excluding holidays): Rates range from $150 to $250 per night with occupancy dipping to 40%–55%.
+Properties with amenities like hot tubs, fireplaces, or indoor entertainment perform better.

 Staging and Maintenance for Coastal Rentals